flutter/website/src/docs/codelabs/explicit-animations.md

 ## What are explicit animations?
-Explicit animations provide a set of controls for telling Flutter how to rapidly rebuild a widget tree to create the illusion of motion.
-Explicit animations make use of the basic buildings blocks of Flutter's animation library to enable you to create effects that you can't achieve using [implicit animations](https://flutter.dev/docs/development/ui/animations/implicit-animations).
+Explicit animations provide controls for leveraging the buildings blocks of Flutter's animation library to enable you to create effects that you can't achieve using
+[implicit animations](https://flutter.dev/docs/development/ui/animations/implicit-animations).
+Explicit animations provide a set of controls for telling Flutter how to rapidly rebuild the widget tree while gradually changing widget properties to create animation effects.

 ## Animations Concepts